eccelerators/SimStm/README.rst

  marker $nvar $mvar
  marker 0xF 0b1

+The ``marker`` instruction sets a marker at a given number used to mark interesting points of time in the simulation wavefrom.

 The ``tb_simstm`` entity has an output signal marker which is a ``std_logic_vector(15 downto 0)``.
 Thus there are 16 markers which can